foodcoops/foodcoops.github.io/demo.md

 ## Main version

 The [global platform](/global-foodsoft-platform) provides a [demo](https://app.foodcoops.net/demo/)
 of the main version of Foodsoft.
+All data are reset daily at midnight.

 <a href="https://app.foodcoops.net/demo/" rel="nofollow" class="btn btn--inverse">Try out <i class="fa fa-chevron-right"></i></a>
 <small>